 Outputs from the Context research theme can be accessed on our publications page.

-It is anticipated that the finding from the Realist Review will be available early 2018.
+It is anticipated that the findings from the realist review will be available in early 2019.